TheSkorm/mod_mumblelink/RELEASES/README-template.txt

                     (http://www.minecraftforum.net/viewtopic.php?f=1&t=41506)
-                    which helped in optimizing the DLLs and compiling for multiple platforms theskorm        : Thanks for helping with compiling for linux 64 bit version (and testing)
+                    which helped in optimizing the DLLs and compiling for multiple platforms theskorm        : Thanks for helping with compiling libraries for linux 64 bit and providing a lib for MACOSX (and testing)